Howl's Moving Castle (film): Pacifism

-Howl's Moving Castle contains strong anti-war themes, influenced by Miyazaki's distaste for the 2003 Iraq War.
-When he received an Oscar for Spirited Away, he said that he "had a great deal of rage about [the war].
+Howl's Moving Castle contains strong anti-war themes, influenced by Miyazaki's distaste for the 2003 Iraq War, as well as the longer global history of aerial bombing since World War I. When he received an Oscar for Spirited Away, he said that he "had a great deal of rage about [the war].
 So [he] felt some hesitation about the award."
 Miyazaki identifies as a pacifist.
 On the eve of the Iraq War, Miyazaki decided to make a film that he felt would be poorly received in the United States.
 The brutality and futility of warfare are graphically depicted in the film; entire cities are set aflame, and the titular castle is made to fall apart.
 Animation scholar Susan J. Napier writes that Howl is placed under a "spiritual form of curse", his horror and fury growing throughout the film as he witnesses the fighting.
 According to film critics Colin Odell and Michelle Le Blanc, the film shows people being exploited and "[turned] into something they are not", in many cases in service of a political agenda.
 Napier also draws a comparison to the character San of Princess Mononoke; she and Howl are isolated from humanity by circumstance, and both ultimately go to war to defend the goodness in their lives.

 The universe of Howl's Moving Castle is depicted as not having clear-cut villains and heroes; instead, the characters are complex, and even those that are initially portrayed in a negative light, such as Howl, are shown as capable of change.
 The film also combines scenes of war and violence with softer moments focused on the characters.
 Matt Kimmich stated, however, that the simplistic message of the film is that "war is bad".
 A scene where Sophie is standing in a beautiful field of flowers is interrupted by a war machine, "a finger accusing empire as the destroyer of peace."
 This portrayal is in contrast to other Miyazaki films like Princess Mononoke, which criticizes military conflict in a more nuanced manner.
 Andrew Osmond stated that "Howl's pure-hearted anti-war stance is presented as nihilism with no alternative as he fights forces from each side and becomes the worst terror of all", in the form of the monstrous bird.
 By transforming into the bird, Howl risks losing his humanity; Calcifer comments at one point that he will soon not be able to return to human form.
 In contrast, Ashitaka in Princess Mononoke fights the demonic sickness with which he is afflicted, and tries to negotiate peace between the two sides.
 Osmond states that both films also point out the limits of masculinity, as exemplified by Howl and Ashitaka.